tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Azure security privacy and compliance.md

 12. For the email address, enter your email

 13. Select **Save**.
-You now have an email alert action based on PowerApps for your custom security alert
+You now have an email alert action based on PowerApps for your custom security alert.

     ![Save is highlighted in Logic Apps Designer, and information about the custom security alert appears below.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image84.png "Save the email alert action")